shivannis/xandr-docs-public/xandr-docs/articles/invest/audio-creatives.md

 ---
-title : Audio Creatives
-description : Learn hosting audio creatives with Xandr or traffic them through third-party ad servers, which may be created for traditional radio, streaming radio (TuneIn), music streaming (Spotify), and podcasts.
+title : Microsoft Invest - Audio Creatives description : Learn hosting audio creatives with Xandr or traffic them through third-party ad servers, which may be created for traditional radio, streaming radio (TuneIn), music streaming (Spotify), and podcasts.
 ---

-# Audio creatives
+# Audio creatives in Microsoft Invest

 You can host audio creatives with Xandr or traffic them through third-party ad servers, which may be created for